AdobeDocs/experience-platform.en/help/destinations/catalog/data-management/zeta-marketing-platform.md

 Selecting target fields:
 * (Mandatory) Select `uid` as the target identity to which you map a source identity namespace.
 * (Optional) Select `email_md5_id` as the target identity to which you mapped the source identity namespace that represents email md5 values.
+It is essential that email addresses are already in MD5 format within the Experience Platform, as the Platform does not convert plain text to MD5
 * Select any additional target mappings if needed.

 ![Identity mapping](../../assets/catalog/data-management-platform/zeta-marketing-platform/MappingExample.png)